 - Recycling Companies: For a fee, you can drop off your old electronics for recycling.
 Check with each company for their rates and services.

 - Resource Recovery Technologies| 195 Minnehaha Ave.
 Saint Paul | 651-228-1324

 - Twin City Refuse & Recycling Transfer Station| 318 Water St., Saint Paul | 651-227-1549

-See a list of local electronics recyclers at RethinkRecycling.com.
-For more recycling opportunities, visit Ramsey County’s electronic recycling or call the Ramsey County Hotline at 651-633-3279 (EASY) for more information.
+For more recycling opportunities, visit Ramsey County’s electronics recycling webpage or call the Ramsey County Hotline at 651-633-3279 (EASY).

-Como Zoo has set up a permanent collection point to collect and recycle unwanted cell phones.
-All cell phones collected will be sent to Eco-Cell and Como Zoo will receive funds for each phone donated.
+Como Zoo has a permanent collection point for unwanted cell phones.
+All cell phones collected are sent to Eco-Cell for recycling and Como Zoo will receive funds for each phone donated.
 The funds raised will go to conservation projects that help preserve one of the most critically endangered species on earth, the Orangutan.
 Drop off your unwanted cell phone in the collection boxes located in the Visitor Center and Primate Building.